pdfclown/pdfclown-common/docs/common/usage.md

 ## Release artifacts

-Normally, third-party projects are expected to consume the release versions of this project as dependencies via Maven Central repository.
+Normally, user projects are expected to consume the release versions of pdfClown.org projects as dependencies via Maven Central repository.

-For the purpose, put the following declaration in the `dependencies` section of your `pom.xml` (replace `%ARTIFACT_ID%` with the identifier of the intended module (for example, `pdfclown-common-util`), and `%VERSION%` with the release version of your choice (see [Releases](https://github.com/pdfclown/pdfclown-common/releases))):
+For the purpose, put the following declaration in the `dependencies` section of your `pom.xml` (replace `%ARTIFACT_ID%` with the identifier of the intended module (for example, `pdfclown-common-util`), and `%VERSION%` with the release version of your choice (see the "Releases" section of the project on GitHub)):

 ```xml
 <dependency>